wso2/docs-choreo-dev/en/pe-docs/docs/k8s-operations/manage-configurations-and-secrets.md

 Choreo allows you to easily manage and version your component's configurations and secrets as **file mounts** or **environment variables**.

 !!! info "Note"
-    All configurations and secrets applied to a Choreo component are stored in an encrypted secret vault in the cloud data plane, which is managed by WSO2.
+    All configurations and secrets are stored in an encrypted secret vault in the cloud data plane managed by WSO2.
-    If you are on a private data plane, the configurations and secrets are stored in an Azure key vault or AWS secret manager attached to your data plane in your cloud environment.
+    For private data planes, they are stored in your cloud environment's attached secret manager.

 ## The difference between configurations and secrets

-Choreo considers all configurations and secrets to be sensitive content when storing them, but gives you the option to choose between secret or configuration when you create a file mount or an environment variable.
+Choreo treats all configurations and secrets as sensitive content, but lets you choose between secret or configuration when creating file mounts or environment variables.

 - **Secrets** are write-only.
-Once you create a secret, you cannot see or retrieve its content via the Choreo Console.
-However, you can overwrite the existing content at any time.
+Once created, you cannot view or retrieve their content via the Choreo Console, but you can overwrite them anytime.
-- **Configurations** can be read and updated via the Choreo Console after you create them.
+- **Configurations** can be read and updated via the Choreo Console after creation.

     !!!info "Note"

-          If you want to include sensitive data such as database passwords, cloud credentials, service accounts, and so on, the recommended approach is to use a secret instead of a configuration.
+          For sensitive data such as database passwords, cloud credentials, or service accounts, use secrets rather than configurations.

-## Apply a file mount to your container
+## Add an environment variable to your container

-Follow these steps to apply a file mount to a component you have created:
+To apply environment variables to your component:

 1. Sign in to the [Choreo Console](https://console.choreo.dev/).
 2. In the Choreo Console top navigation menu, select the **Organization**, then the **Project** and finally the relevant **Component**.
-3. In the left navigation menu, click **K8s Operations** and then click **Configs & Secrets**.
+3. In the left navigation menu, click **DevOps** and then click **CD Pipelines**.
-4. Click **+ Create**.
-5. In the **Create a Config or Secret** pane, click **File Mount**.
-6. If you want to create the file mount as a secret, select **Mark as a Secret**.
-Otherwise, proceed to the next step.
+4. Click **Manage Configs and Secrets** in the environment card.
+5. Expand **Environment Variables** and click **+ Add a Configuration**.
+6. Enter the variable name and value.
+Mark as a secret if the value is sensitive.

     !!!info "Note"

-        If you create the file mount as a secret, you will not be able to read the file content after you create the file mount.

-7. In the **Display Name** field, specify a name for the file mount.

-    !!!tip

-        The display name does not affect the file mount or its content.
-It is only a reference to identify the configuration or secret you create.
+            Secret environment variables cannot be read after creation.

+7. Click **Add**.
+8. Click **Save and Deploy**.

+## Add a file mount to your container

+To apply a file mount to your component:

+1. Sign in to the [Choreo Console](https://console.choreo.dev/).
+2. In the Choreo Console top navigation menu, select the **Organization**, then the **Project** and finally the relevant **Component**.
+3. In the left navigation menu, click **DevOps** and then click **CD Pipelines**.
+4. Click **Manage Configs and Secrets** in the environment card.
+5. Expand **File Mount** and click **+ Add a File Mount**.
-8. In the **File Mount Path** field, specify where to mount the file inside the container.
-Use an absolute file path with the file name and extension if applicable.
+6. Specify the **Mount Path** where the file should be mounted inside the container.
+Use an absolute path including filename and extension.

-    !!!tip

-        The file name in the mount path does not need to match the configuration name or the name of the file you upload.

-9. Upload a configuration file or copy and paste the configuration content into the editor.
+7. Enter or paste the configuration content.
+Mark as a secret if the content is sensitive.

-10. Click **Create**.

     !!!info "Note"

-        Configurations and secrets are applied immediately to your environment on creation.
-To ensure that the container reflects the new content, your existing running replicas undergo a rolling restart.

-## Apply environment variables to your container

-Follow these steps to apply environment variables to a component you have created:
+            Secret file mounts cannot be read after creation.

+8. Click **Save**.
+9. Click **Save and Deploy**.

+## Update an existing configuration or a secret

+To update a configuration or secret:

 1. Sign in to the [Choreo Console](https://console.choreo.dev/).
 2. In the Choreo Console top navigation menu, select the **Organization**, then the **Project** and finally the relevant **Component**.
+3. In the left navigation menu, click **DevOps** and then click **CD Pipelines**.
+4. Click **Manage Configs and Secrets** in the environment card.
+5. To update an environment variable, expand **Environment Variables** and click the edit icon next to the variable.
+   To update a file mount, expand **File Mount** and click the edit icon next to the file.
+6. Click **Update**.
+7. Click **Save and Deploy**.

+## Delete an existing configuration or a secret

+To delete a configuration or secret:

+1. Sign in to the [Choreo Console](https://console.choreo.dev/).
+2. In the Choreo Console top navigation menu, select the **Organization**, then the **Project** and finally the relevant **Component**.
+3. In the left navigation menu, click **DevOps** and then click **CD Pipelines**.
+4. Click **Manage Configs and Secrets** in the environment card.
+5. To delete an environment variable, expand **Environment Variables** and click the delete icon next to the variable.
+   To delete a file mount, expand **File Mount** and click the delete icon next to the file.
+6. Confirm the deletion when prompted.
+7. Click **Save and Deploy**.

+## Manage Ballerina configurables

+Choreo manages [Ballerina configurables](https://ballerina.io/learn/by-example/configurable-variables/) for your Ballerina components.

+You can modify Ballerina configurables via the **CD Pipelines** page when deploying or promoting a Ballerina application.

+!!! tip
+      Use configurables instead of environment variables to add file mounts to Ballerina components.
+      Environment variables are primarily for components written in other languages.

+## Alternative configuration management approach

+!!!
+Warning "Warning"
+    This alternative method is not recommended for managing configurations and secrets in Choreo.

+### Add an environment variable to your container

+To apply environment variables through the alternative method:

+1. Sign in to the [Choreo Console](https://console.choreo.dev/).
+2. In the Choreo Console top navigation menu, select the **Organization**, then the **Project** and finally the relevant **Component**.
 3. In the left navigation menu, click **K8s Operations** and then click **Configs & Secrets**.
 4. Click **+ Create**.
-5. In the **Create a Config or Secret** pane, click **Environment Variables**.
+5. Select **Environment Variables** in the **Create a Config or Secret** pane.
-6. If you want to create the environment variable values as secrets, select **Mark as a Secret**.
-Otherwise, proceed to the next step.
+6. Select **Mark as a Secret** if the values contain sensitive information.

     !!!info "Note"

-        If you create environment variables as secrets, you will not be able to read the values you set for the environment variables after you create them.
+        Secret environment variables cannot be read after creation.

-7. In the **Display Name** field, specify a name to identify the configuration or secret.
+7. Enter a **Display Name** to identify this configuration.

     !!!tip

-        The display name you specify does not affect the environment variables you set.
-It is only a reference to identify the configuration or secret you create.
+        The display name is for identification only and doesn't affect the actual environment variables.

-8. Under **Add Environment Variables**, specify the necessary environment variables as key-value pairs.
-You can click **Add Item** to add any number of environment variables.
+8. Enter your environment variables as key-value pairs.
+Click **Add Item** to create additional variables.

 9. Click **Create**.

-## Update an existing configuration or secret

-Follow these steps to update a configuration or secret you have defined:
+### Add a file mount to your container

+To apply a file mount to your component:

 1. Sign in to the [Choreo Console](https://console.choreo.dev/).
 2. In the Choreo Console top navigation menu, select the **Organization**, then the **Project** and finally the relevant **Component**.
 3. In the left navigation menu, click **K8s Operations** and then click **Configs & Secrets**.
-4. Click the edit icon corresponding to the configuration or secret you want to update.
-5. Apply the necessary changes and click **Save**.
+4. Click **+ Create**.
+5. Select **File Mount** in the **Create a Config or Secret** pane.
+6. Select **Mark as a Secret** if the file contains sensitive information.

+    !!! info "Note"

+        Secret file mounts cannot be read after creation.

+7. Enter a **Display Name** to identify this file mount.

+    !!! tip

+        The display name is for identification only and doesn't affect the file mount or its content.

+8. Specify the **File Mount Path** where the file should be mounted inside the container.
+Use an absolute path including filename and extension.

+    !!! tip

+        The mount path filename doesn't need to match your configuration name or uploaded filename.

+9. Either upload a configuration file or paste content directly into the editor.

+10. Click **Create**.

+    !!! info "Note"

+        Configurations and secrets apply immediately.
+Your container's running replicas will undergo a rolling restart to reflect the changes.

-## Delete an existing configuration or secret
+### Update an existing configuration or secret

-Follow these steps to delete a configuration or secret you have defined:
+To update a configuration or secret through the alternative method:

 1. Sign in to the [Choreo Console](https://console.choreo.dev/).
 2. In the Choreo Console top navigation menu, select the **Organization**, then the **Project** and finally the relevant **Component**.
 3. In the left navigation menu, click **K8s Operations** and then click **Configs & Secrets**.
+4. Click the edit icon next to the configuration or secret you want to update.
+5. Make your changes and click **Save**.

+### Delete an existing configuration or a secret

+To delete a configuration or secret through the alternative method:

+1. Sign in to the [Choreo Console](https://console.choreo.dev/).
+2. In the Choreo Console top navigation menu, select the **Organization**, then the **Project** and finally the relevant **Component**.
+3. In the left navigation menu, click **K8s Operations** and then click **Configs & Secrets**.
-4. Click the delete icon corresponding to the configuration or secret you want to delete.
+4. Click the delete icon next to the configuration or secret you want to delete.
-5. Enter the name of the configuration or secret to confirm deletion.
+5. Type the name to confirm deletion.
 6. Click **Delete**.

-## Manage Ballerina configurables

-Choreo manages the [Ballerina configurables](https://ballerina.io/learn/by-example/configurable-variables/) for the Ballerina components you create.

-When you deploy or promote a Ballerina application, you can modify the Ballerina configurables via the **Deploy** page.

-!!!tip

-      You can use configurables instead of environment variables to add file mounts to a Ballerina component.
-      Environment variables are primarily for components written in other languages.